-During FY 2002-03, the Section analyzed numerous applications consisting primarily of water company rate cases.
+During FY 2003-04, the Section analyzed numerous applications, including the APS rate case and a number of water company rate cases.
 The section also continued to participate in rate cases for the other regulated industries and participated in Small Water Assistance Team presentations around the state.
 The new EPA standard limiting the arsenic level in drinking water will result in significant costs to small water companies.
-The staff is continuing to study cost-effective alternatives and appropriate ratemaking treatment for arsenic-related compliance costs.
+The staff is continuing to study costeffective alternatives and appropriate ratemaking treatment for arsenic-related compliance costs.